alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 ## Other considerations

 1. When opening a PR, if you feel you don't have full confidence in your change and want a particular review from someone, it's OK to ask for that review in the PR description.
 For example, a puppet change might warrant a particular review from a member of the GOV.UK Replatforming team.
 2. It's OK for someone other than the author to merge a PR, particularly if the author is not available.
-That person should be confident that the change doesn't have dependencies on other changes, and that it won't break `master`.
+That person should be confident that the change doesn't have dependencies on other changes, and that it won't break `main`.
 3. If a PR is particularly good, remember to praise the author for it.
 Emoji are a great way of showing appreciation for a PR that fixes a problem you've been having, or implements something you've wanted to do for a while.
 4. It's sometimes OK for merges to happen when test suites are failing.
 This ability is limited to repository administrators and account owners, so ask them if you need them to force a merge.
 This is particularly useful in a catch-22 situation of two repositories with failing test suites that depend on each other.